spotlessmind1975/4gravity/README.md

 If the player is *computer*, it will choose automatically one of the (free) seven column to put the token on.

-The two players then alternate turns dropping one of their tokens at a time into an unfilled column, until one of them achieves a diagonal four in a row, and wins the game.
+The two players then alternate turns dropping one of their tokens at a time into an unfilled column, until one of them achieves an horizontal, vertical or diagonal four in a row, and wins the game.
 If the board fills up before either player achieves four in a row, then the game is a draw.

 ## LANGUAGE